 There is a tapered metal “sleeve” that forms the inside of the hopper.
 If you modified, you will have to place it upside down so that it fits over the lip it originally sat in.
 Drill two small holes through the sleeve into the lip- one on each side.
 Insert screw and tighten.
 This will prevent the sleeve from falling off at the worst possible moment- when you are pouring out your roasted beans- and dumping the contents on the ground.

-Your open ended can should fit snugly over the top of this sleeve, creating a chimney.
+Your open-ended can should fit snugly over the top of this sleeve, creating a chimney.
 If you don’t do this, when your beans get lighter they will fly all over the place.
 I started with three cans originally but reduced it to one with experimentation.
-If you didn’t modify, you still need the can.
+If you didn’t modify it, you still need the can.

 Soup can chimney